STI Engine Build Cost: A Realistic Budget Guide

 If you're buying a pre-built short block or long block, you'll almost certainly encounter a core charge.
 Think of it as a deposit on your old engine.
 The builder charges you an extra fee—often several thousand dollars—which is refunded once you send them your old, rebuildable engine (the "core").
 This process ensures they have a steady supply of blocks to build for future customers.
 While you get this money back, it's a significant upfront cost that you need to have available.
 Be sure to clarify the core return policy, including the timeframe and condition requirements, before you make a purchase.

-The All-Important Break-in Period
+Protecting Your Investment: The Break-in Period

 Once your new engine is installed, the work isn't over.
 The break-in period is a critical phase that allows the new piston rings to seat properly against the cylinder walls, ensuring optimal compression and oil control for the life of the engine.
 This process requires specific driving procedures and at least one early oil change.
 After the break-in is complete, your car will need a final professional tune to dial in the air-fuel ratios and ignition timing for your specific setup.
 Factoring in the cost of break-in oil, filters, and professional engine tuning services is a non-negotiable part of the process.

-Planning for the Unexpected
+How to Budget for the Unexpected

 No matter how meticulously you plan, unexpected issues can always pop up during an engine build.
 When the old engine comes apart, your mechanic might discover a cracked component, a stripped bolt hole, or a worn-out sensor that wasn't part of the original quote.
 These surprises can add both cost and time to your project.
 A smart strategy is to build a contingency fund into your budget—typically 10% to 15% of the total estimated cost.
 This buffer gives you peace of mind, ensuring that a minor setback doesn't derail your entire build.